henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-### An overview of stops, searches and citations by race of citizens
+## An overview of stops, searches and citations by race of citizens
-&nbsp;
 * Blacks are overrepresented as a percentage of the population in stops, searches and citations.

 * Whites, Latinos and Asians are underrepresented &nbsp;
+&nbsp;
+&nbsp;
 &nbsp;
 ![Alt Text](capstone_images/pop_all_stops.png)